phone icon 888.881.1139 M-F: 6am - 7pm PST · Sat & Sun 9am - 1pm PST

 Using a Buy-Sell Agreement to Determine Who Can Purchase the Business

-When a person owns property with more than one person, or they are part of a corporation or partnership, it is a good idea to create a buy-sell agreement.
+When a person owns property with more than one person, or they are part of a company, corporation or partnership, it is a good idea to create a buy-sell agreement.
 What is a buy-sell agreement?
 Also known as a buyout agreement, a buy-sell agreement is a legally binding agreement between co-owners of a business that governs the situation if a co-owner dies, is forced to leave the business, or otherwise chooses to leave the business.

 Businesses should create a buyout agreement as soon as the business is formed.
 The agreement not only protects ownership when a person passes away, but it also operates to protect the business when one person decides to leave, retire, divorce, or sell their shares to someone else.
 The importance of having a buy-sell agreement cannot be overstated.
 The more successful the business becomes, the greater its value.
 However, the more valuable the business is, the more financial risk is created for the partners in the event that one person dies, becomes incapacitated, or wants to leave the company.